felmoltor/blog.felipemolina.com/_posts/2024-10-28-Upgrading-Updog.md

 I also did a poor and lousy attempt to update the logo (Sorry to the original logo creator, I am not a designer 🫠) to show Updog3 instead.

-And you may ask: "Why did you do this, Felipe?
-Isn't ther already a bazillion nice upload and downloading tools for this, such as [gosh](https://github.com/patrickhener/goshs).
-Aren't you a bit dense?"
+And you may ask: _"Why did you do this, Felipe?
+Isn't there already a bazillion upload tools for this purpose, such as [gosh](https://github.com/patrickhener/goshs)?
+Aren't you a bit dense?"_

 The response would be "yes" to all these questions, but in my defense I would say that by doing this I had the chance of learning a bit more of github workflows, and pypi publishing, which was a first time for me.
 And what's a better reward in life than learning new things in a process? eh? tell me? maybe a million euros? yes, maybe, but that's not the point.
 I am rambling.